thandoangel595-star/FUTURE_CS_01/README.md

 - Missing security headers
 - Exposure of version information
 - Minor script errors
-The overall risk level is classified as Medium, with recommendations provided to improve security.
+The overall risk level is classified as **Medium**, with recommendations provided to improve security.